 Increases in specific operating grant funding reflect expected increased demand for these services.
 The increase in Federal Financial Assistance Grant funding, distributed through the Victorian Grants Commission (VGC), results from receiving \$5.74 million of the 2015/2016 grant allocations in June 2015.
-No increase is expected for 2016/2017 Commonwealth Government's decision to pause indexation for three years from 2014/15.
+A small increase is expected for 2016/2017, largely impacted by the Commonwealth Government's decision to pause indexation for three years from 2014/2015.
 The VGC analysis indicates that Victorian Councils will be impacted by \$200 million during the pause as well as lowering the base from which indexation will be resumed by approximately 12.5 per cent.

-5.1.2 Grants capital (\$2.49 million decrease)
+5.1.2 Grants capital (\$3.39 million decrease)

 Capital grants include all monies received from State, Federal and community sources for the purposes of funding the capital works program.
-Overall the level of capital grants has decreased by 25 per cent or \$2.5 million compared to the 2015/2016 forecast actual due mainly to specific non-recurrent funding for some large capital works projects.
+Overall the level of capital grants has decreased by 31 per cent or \$3.39 million compared to the 2015/2016 forecast actual due mainly to specific non-recurrent funding for some large capital works projects.
 Section 6, "Analysis of Capital Budget" includes a more detailed analysis of the grants and contributions expected to be received during the 2016/2017 year.
 A list of capital grants by type and source, classified into recurrent and non-recurrent, is included below.